-For information regarding awarded and pending grants please visit our grants database tool.
+For information regarding awarded and pending grants please visit our awards database tool.

 For information regarding funding priorities or general information about the Tobacco Commission please see our strategic plan and annual report.

-Please contact our Public Relations Coordinator for all info requests, including FOIA requests.
+Please contact our Public Relations Director for all info requests, including FOIA requests.

 Public Relations Director

 The Virginia Freedom of Information Act (FOIA), located in § 2.2-3700 et seq. of the Code of Virginia, guarantees citizens of the Commonwealth and representatives of the media access to public records held by public bodies, public officials, and public employees.

 A public record is any writing or recording – regardless of whether it is a paper record, an electronic file, an audio or video recording, or any other format – that is prepared or owned by, or in the possession of, a public body or its officers, employees, or agents in the transaction of public business.
 All public records are presumed to be open, and may only be withheld if a specific, statutory exemption applies.

 The policy of FOIA states that the purpose of FOIA is to promote an increased awareness by all persons of governmental activities.
 In furthering this policy, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.

 – You have the right to request to inspect or receive copies of public records, or both.

 – You have the right to request that any charges for the requested records be estimated in advance.